wolberlab/OpenMMDL/docs/tutorial_pdb_path.rst

     mkdir openmmdl_pdb_tutorial

-activating our openmmdl environment to start the OpenMMDL-Setup.
+activating our openmmdl environment to start the OpenMMDL Setup.
 To start the OpenMMDL-Setup we need to activate the openmmdl environment.
 To do this we have to enter the following command lines:

 .. code-block:: text

     conda activate openmmdl

-Now that we have activated the openmmdl environment we can start OpenMMDL-Setup.
+Now that we have activated the openmmdl environment we can start OpenMMDL Setup.
 To do this you need to type the following:

 .. code-block:: text